FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

   Lencze-Shima:
     target: https://datatracker.ietf.org/doc/html/draft-lencse-bmwg-rfc2544-bis-00
-    title: "An Upgrade to Benchmarking Methodology for Network Interconnect Devices" {::comment}
+    title: "An Upgrade to Benchmarking Methodology for Network Interconnect Devices"
+#{::comment}
+#

-    [MB118]: This was expired since 2020.
+#    MB118: This was expired since 2020.
 Please remove.
 Idem for all similar entries
+#

-    [VP]: Hmm, ok.
+#    VP: Hmm, ok.
+#

-    [MK]: Disagree.
+#    MK: Disagree.
 It is still a useful reference.
-Marking as expired, but keeping it here.
+Marking as expired,
+#          but keeping it here.
 Can we add following entry:
+#

-          [Lencze-Shima] Lencse, G., "Benchmarking Methodology for IP Forwarding Devices – RFC 2544bis", Work in Progress, Internet-Draftdraft-lencse-bmwg-rfc2544-bis-009 March 2015.
+#          [Lencze-Shima] Lencse, G., "Benchmarking Methodology for IP
+#          Forwarding Devices - RFC 2544bis", Work in Progress,
+#          Internet-Draftdraft-lencse-bmwg-rfc2544-bis-009 March 2015.
-          (Expired.)
+#          (Expired.)

-{:/comment}
+#
+#{:/comment}
   Lencze-Kovacs-Shima:
     target: http://dx.doi.org/10.11601/ijates.v9i2.288
     title: "Gaming with the Throughput and the Latency Benchmarking Measurement Procedures of RFC 2544"